upthebuzzard/upthebuzzard.github.io/_predicting_the_present/2018-04-09-48hrflashfiction2018-type-x-type-y.md

   entry-for-2017: /predicting_the_present/2017-04-09-48hrflashfiction2017-several-days
 ---

 Two figures stand before a jumbled pile of rusting shipping containers.
-The shorter is in grey and blue police uniform, the taller holds a small camera and wears a bright orange coverall, over the top of civilian clothes, though it is clear the shorter is carrying more weight.
+The shorter is in grey and blue police uniform.
+The taller holds a small camera and wears a bright orange coverall, over the top of civilian clothes, though it is clear the shorter is carrying more weight.
 Both are fully covered: sunglasses, hats, transparent face masks, high collars, gloves.
 No bare skin showing.

 In a thick forest of stacks, neighboring stacks have been knocked outwards, forming a small clearing.
 Traffic noise is a distant, muted murmur, largely drowned out by the whining of drones surveying the scene.